Is Reading and Leeds Festival 2020 cancelled? Organisers release statement

 With regard to refunds for Reading and Leeds festivals, they added: "We are working closely with our ticketing partners and they will be in touch very soon to process your refund, or, if you prefer, you can retain your ticket and carry it over to next year."

 In March 2020, Reading and Leeds organisers reassured festival-goers that the event would be still going ahead.

 Their statement read: “At this time, Reading/Leeds Festival is going ahead as planned.
 Please be assured that the safety and health of all staff and visitors is our main priority and we are implementing recommendations and instructions appropriately.

 “We are closely monitoring official guidance from the World Health Organisation, Public Health England, UK Government, local public health authorities and are working with event promoters and organisers as information evolves.

 “If you are attending, please follow the most up to date information on the Coronavirus that is available at: World Health Organisation, UK Government and the NHS."

 See the latest Reading and Leeds line-up below:

-Other acts set to play the festival are Courteeners, Lewis Capaldi, Sam Fender, Gerry Cinnamon and more.
+Other acts who were set to play the festival included Courteeners, Lewis Capaldi, Sam Fender, Gerry Cinnamon and more.